 The Chinese calendar uses a solar term system that has 12 principal terms to indicate when the Sun’s longitudes is a multiple of 30 degrees.
 Unlike all other months, the leap month does not contain a principal term (Zhongqi).

-Hope you found this informative as please leave a comment.
+Hope you found this informative as I have.
+Please leave a comment.

 Gain The Advantage,